cschladetsch/WorkFolder/Readme.md

 # Liminal Working Projects folder
 Contains common functionality used by all developers at [Liminal](www.liminalvr.com).

 This repo is intended to be at the root of their work folder.
 In many cases this will be at `~/work`, or more verbosely `/c/Users/name/work`.
-Note that it could also be at `e:\Projects`.
+Note that it could also be at `e:\Projects`, or wherever. *Never hard-code `~work` into any script*.

 The explicit location is not enforced, but for consistency it is prefered to be in `~/work`.
+Whenever `~/work` folder is referenced in the documentation or wiki, it is a synonym for this root work folder.

 *NOTE* Some hand-holding may be required for artists unfamiliar with using `bash`.